zhangtai/ws-epaper-4-color/README.md

-e-paper 4 inch on RPI
+# e-paper 4 inch on RPI

+## Features

+- Take any image and convert to correct size(600x400) and format(BMP) and send to the e-papler display

 ## Usage